Phone: (310) 338-2830

-Professor Reichenberger has over 50 years of professional engineering experience in public and private practice in water, wastewater and recycled water systems, water and wastewater treatment and treatment facility hydraulics.
-He is a registered professional engineer in CA, NV, AZ, NM, and HI.
-He is a Board Certified Environmental Engineer, a Fellow of the American Society of Civil Engineers, life member of the American Water Works Association and the Water Environment Federation Association and member of Tau Beta Pi and Chi Epsilon engineering honor societies.
-Professor Reichenberger teaches classes in water and wastewater treatment systems, water quality management, soil mechanics and the senior capstone design class.
+Professor Reichenberger has over 50 years of professional engineering experience in public and private practice in water, wastewater and recycled water systems, water and wastewater treatment, odor control, and treatment facility hydraulics.
+He is a registered professional engineer in CA, NV, AZ, NM, and HI and a Certified T5 Water Treatment Facility Operator in CA. He is a Board Certified Environmental Engineer, a Fellow of the American Society of Civil Engineers, life member of the American Water Works Association and the Water Environment Federation Association and member of Tau Beta Pi and Chi Epsilon engineering honor societies.
+Professor Reichenberger teaches classes in water and wastewater treatment systems, water resources, water quality management, sustainability, and the senior capstone design class.

-Mr. Reichenberger also served as a Director of the San Gabriel Valley Municipal Water District and formerly was a Commissioner on the San Gabriel Basin Water Quality Authority -- an agency created by the State Legislature to implement cleanup of the Main San Gabriel Groundwater Basin.
+Mr. Reichenberger also served over 23 years as a Director of the San Gabriel Valley Municipal Water District and formerly was a Commissioner on the San Gabriel Basin Water Quality Authority -- an agency created by the State Legislature to implement cleanup of the Main San Gabriel Groundwater Basin.